 Help us influence government and health leaders to provide you with care that you want during this COVID-19 crisis – ACM Survey

-In response to the unprecedented events arising from the coronavirus (COVID-19) pandemic, the Australian College of Midwives are working hard to respond to the needs of midwives and women across the country.
+In response to the unprecedented events arising from the coronavirus (COVID-19) pandemic, the Australian College of Midwives is working hard to respond to the needs of midwives and women across the country.

 ACM are seeking information and feedback from women about accessing maternity care in light of the COVID-19 pandemic.
 If you are currently pregnant, please consider completing the following survey.
 If you know someone who is pregnant, please share the following link.
 Information gained will be used to inform discussions with government and key stakeholders.